bwireman/go-over/README.md

 # will additionally check if newer versions of dependencies exist
 # default: true
 outdated = true
-# tool used to pull information from hex.pm ["curl", "wget", "httpie"]
+# tool used to pull information from hex.pm ["native", "curl", "wget", "httpie"]
-# default: "curl"
+# default: "curl" for JS and "native" for Erlang
 puller = "curl"
 # licenses dependencies are allowed to use.
 If left empty then all licenses are allowed
 # default: []